Sunflower Girl

 Cairo Zion (American Ninja Warrior Jr.)

-Abigail Lopez, Daniel Girdo & Fanny Lawren
+Abigail Lopez, Daniel Girdo, Fanny Lawren

 Poster by Jee Kim